 Construction Cover – this covers contractors for risks like fire, theft, vandalism and weather damage if a damaging event occurs during the course of a project.
 It’s another area we see tends to be neglected, and you should get your broker to assess your exposure and ensure your cover is adequate.

-Home/Office – Tradies tend to administer their business from home, and are notoriously under-insured when it comes to protecting their business from the consequences of a losing a computer to the theft, or weather damage.
+Home/Office – Tradies tend to administer their business from home and are notoriously under-insured when it comes to protecting their business from the consequences of a losing a computer to theft, or weather damage.
 You should also ensure you have proper cover for personal injury to you or to third parties, and to coverage for trade materials stored in your office.